-Is change always a bad thing?
+Is change always negative?

-Discuss and write down on post-it notes as many examples of change as you both can think of - through this you will elicit good as well as bad change.
-Practitioner may need to prompt to get things started but allow space for young person's input.
+Discuss and write down on post-it notes as many examples of change as you both can think of - through this you will elicit positive as well as negative change.
 For example: moving house, growing up; changing school; being given a present; getting a new friend; losing a friend; leaving school; getting a pet; getting a haircut; finding a new band you like; passing an exam; choosing GCSEs; going on holiday; getting ill; cancelling plans; other people's choices; your choices; the seasons; birth and death; flowers turning to fruits; climate change; general elections; prices going up; getting a job; taking up a new hobby; adolescence; getting new clothes; getting braces; parents divorcing; new year's resolutions etc.

-• Which are good and which are bad?
+Which are positive and which are negative?

-Divide a piece of paper into two halves and move the post-it notes into either 'good' or 'bad'.
-Tease out what would make them good and what would make them bad and whether they are fixed in one place.
-Look at whether there's anything good to be found in the bad changes and vice versa.
+Divide a piece of paper into two halves and move the post-it notes into either 'positive' or 'negative'.
+Tease out what would make them positive and what would make them negative and whether situations move them from one place to the other.
+Look at whether there's anything positive to be found in the negative changes and vice versa.

-• What can you control?
+What can you control?

 On the post-it notes identify whether you can control or not control each change.
 Be aware that some examples may be in between the two depending on circumstances.
-Discuss whether this makes a difference as to whether they are good or bad?
+Discuss whether this makes a difference as to whether they are positive or negative?

-• Which changes might be expected, and which might be unexpected?
+Which changes might be expected, and which might be unexpected?

-Reflecting on two or three examples, discuss how some changes can be prepared for and some can happen without warning, and how this can affect how you feel about the change.
+Reflecting on two or three examples, discuss how some changes can be prepared for and some can happen without warning, and how this can change how you feel about the change.